 Talent management does give managers a significant role and responsibility in the recruitment process and in the ongoing development of and retention of superior employees.
 In some organizations, only top potential employees are included in the talent management system.
 In other companies, every employee is included in the process.

-In some companies, the talent management system is accessible via electronics; in others, informal communication among managers and HR staff is the approach.
+In some companies, the talent management system is accessible via computer programs; in others, informal communication among managers and HR staff is the approach used.

 What Processes Are Part of a Talent Management System?

 You can include the following systems when you approach talent management as your overall business strategy to recruit and retain talented employees.

 - Recruitment planning meeting

 - Job post writing and recruiting location placement for the posting

 - Phone or online screening interview

 - In-house interviews that can involve multiple meetings with many of your current employees

 - Making the job offer to the selected person